Jherlil/keyhunt/README.md

 You need to add `-t numberThreads` to get better speed or use `-A` to auto detect the optimal thread count.
 The `-A` option now sets the thread count equal to the available CPU cores with no upper limit.
+Buffers for BSGS tables and bloom filters are 32-byte aligned to better utilise AVX2 instructions.

 - Run against Puzzle 125 (bsgs mode)